Meet the DSA Staff

 Program Manager for International Students and Scholars

-As the program manager for international students and scholars, Evelyn assists students on F and J visas to make sure that they always have all their immigration documents in order.
+As the program manager for international students and scholars, Evelyn assists students on F and J visas to make sure that they have all their immigration documents in order.
 Evelyn advises on immigration regulations by individual appointment and group seminars.
-She also prepares legal documents that allow international students to gain work experience through a period of practical training.
+She also prepares legal documents that allow international students to gain work experience through practical training.
 She is committed to making sure that every international student feels Mudd becomes a home away from home where they can be comfortable to be themselves while still learning about the United States.
 Evelyn received her B.A. in sociology from California State University, San Bernardino and her M.A. in higher education from the University of Redlands.

 Health & Wellness